BYTE-6D65/dots/README.md

 ## 🌱 Philosophy

-This repo treats your shell as a **modular runtime environment**, not a dumping ground.
-You should:
+This repo treats your shell as a **cleam room not a dumping ground for permenent bandaids**, You should:

-* Add aliases, plugins, or tools explicitly
+* Stay platform scoped, cp the base amd extend for new plat
+* Manual install into the '~/.zsh' dir any extentions
-* Keep RC files clean, readable, and declarative
+* Keep RC files clean, readable
 * Understand what gets sourced and when

 ## 🔧 Plugin Handling Notes

-* `zsh-completions` is installed manually.
+* All plugins are installed manually
 * The `_brew` completion file is extracted from the Homebrew install and manually patched into the completions src/ directory.
 * The file `zsh-completions.plugin.zsh` is renamed to `zsh-completions.zsh` to align with the plugin loading conventions in this setup.
-* Plugin paths are currently hardcoded.

 ### 📌 TODO

-* Build a multipath resolver function to eliminate hardcoded plugin paths.
 * Add optional automation to fetch missing plugins and perform the required patching step automatically.

 ## 🧹 After Install